sagar900aj/Computer-science-and-technology/Semester_3/📘 CST207 – Computer System Organization/README.md

 8-bit unsigned: 0 to 255
 8-bit signed: -128 to 127 (2's complement)

-Example: -5 का 2's complement
+Example: 2's complement of -5
 5 = 00000101
 Invert: 11111010
 Add 1: 11111011 (-5)